 On January 1, 2019, the Company adopted ASU No. 2016-02, "Leases (Topic 842)" ("Topic 842") utilizing the modified retrospective adoption method, and the targeted improvement amendments under ASU 2018-11, which allows entities to change their date of initial application to January 1, 2019 and not restate the comparative prior periods in the period of adoption when transitioning to Topic 842.
 Therefore, the consolidated condensed financial statements for 2019 are presented under the new standard, while the comparative periods presented are not adjusted and continue to be reported in accordance with the Company's historical accounting policy.
 Under Topic 842, the Company elected the transition relief package to not reassess (1) any expired or existing contracts that are leases or contain leases, (2) the classification of any expired or existing leases and (3) initial direct costs for any existing leases.
 This standard requires all lessees to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, for all leases with a term greater than 12 months.
 The adoption of the new lease standard had a significant impact on the Company's consolidated condensed balance sheet due to the recognition of \$133,632,000 of right-of-use assets for operating leases and a corresponding lease obligation of \$136,290,000.
 The accounting for finance leases is substantially unchanged.
-The adoption of Topic 842 did not have a material impact on the Company's debt-covenant compliance under its current agreements.
+The adoption of Topic 842 did not have a material impact on the Company's lease classification or on its statements of operations and liquidity.
+Additionally, the adoption of Topic 842 did not have a material impact on the Company's debt-covenant compliance under its current agreements.
 See to Note 2, "Leases," for information regarding the Company's adoption of Topic 842 and the Company's undiscounted future lease payments and the timing of those payments.